Amazon – Fire TV Stick 4K with Alexa Voice Remote, Streaming Media Player – Black

 Black is the most common ink color used for printing books, newspapers and documents, as it provides the highest contrast with white paper and thus is the easiest color to read.
 Similarly, black text on a white screen is the most common format used on computer screens.
 As of September 2019, the darkest material is made by MIT engineers from vertically aligned carbon nanotubes.

-Fire is the rapid oxidation of a material (the fuel) in the exothermic chemical process of combustion, releasing heat, light, and various reaction products.
-At a certain point in the combustion reaction, called the ignition point, flames are produced.
-The flame is the visible portion of the fire.
-Flames consist primarily of carbon dioxide, water vapor, oxygen and nitrogen.
+Fire is the rapid oxidation of a fuel in the exothermic chemical process of combustion, releasing heat, light, and various reaction products.
+Flames, the most visible portion of the fire, are produced in the combustion reaction when the fuel reaches its ignition point.
+Flames consist primarily of carbon dioxide, water vapor, oxygen, and nitrogen.
 If hot enough, the gases may become ionized to produce plasma.
-Depending on the substances alight, and any impurities outside, the color of the flame and the fire's intensity will be different.
+The color and intensity of the flame depend on the type of fuel and composition of the surrounding gases.

-Fire, in its most common form, has the potential to result in conflagration, which can lead to physical damage, which can be permanent, through burning.
-Fire is a significant process that influences ecological systems worldwide.
-The positive effects of fire include stimulating growth and maintaining various ecological systems.
-Its negative effects include hazard to life and property, atmospheric pollution, and water contamination.
-When fire removes protective vegetation, heavy rainfall can contribute to increased soil erosion by water.
-Additionally, the burning of vegetation releases nitrogen into the atmosphere, unlike elements such as potassium and phosphorus which remain in the ash and are quickly recycled into the soil.
-This loss of nitrogen caused by a fire produces a long-term reduction in the fertility of the soil, which can be recovered as atmospheric nitrogen is fixed and converted to ammonia by natural phenomena such as lightning or by leguminous plants such as clover, peas, and green beans.
+Fire, in its most common form, has the potential to result in conflagration, which can lead to permanent physical damage.
+It impacts ecological systems worldwide.
+The positive effects of fire include stimulating plant growth and maintaining ecological balance.
+Its negative effects include hazards to life and property, atmospheric pollution, and water contamination.
+When fire removes protective vegetation, heavy rainfall can cause soil erosion.
+The burning of vegetation releases nitrogen into the atmosphere, unlike other plant nutrients such as potassium and phosphorus which remain in the ash and are quickly recycled into the soil.
+This loss of nitrogen produces a long-term reduction in the fertility of the soil, though it can be recovered by nitrogen-fixing plants such as clover, peas, and beans; by decomposition of animal waste and corpses, and by natural phenomena such as lightning.

 With or WITH may refer to: